 A team from the Georgia Department of Public Health, the CDC COVID-19 Response Team, and the Epidemic Intelligence Service at the CDC subsequently analyzed 344 test results.
 This was out of a total of the 597 attendees who were Georgia residents.

-This allowed the team to calculate the attack rate, which is the incidence proportion or the risk.
+This allowed the team to calculate the

 “The overall attack rate was 44% (260 of 597), 51% among those aged 6–10 years, 44% among those aged 11–17 years, and 33% among those aged 18–21 years,” the authors write in their report.